Jhingun1/Leverage/readme.md

 ## How to runr

-Open `index.html` in your browser.
+Open `index.html` in your browser.d